 As mentioned in section 2.1, OPC UA communications can be conducted through four options, among which two are related to HTTPS: HTTPS => UA Binary; HTTPS => SOAP => UA XML.
-HTTPS is a security-guaranteed protocol consisting of a HTTP layer over Transport Layer Security (TLS), thus the UA Security Channel can be left empty.

 Constrained Application Protocol (CoAP) is an application layer protocol for constrained nodes and networks, which is designed to easily translate to HTTP for integration with the web.
 Although CoAP is built on the unreliable transport layer UDP, it offers a security mode binding to Datagram Transport Layer Security (DTLS).
 This document proposes a transmission scheme based on CoAPs (CoAP + DTLS) for constrained scenarios.
-The transmission based on CoAP over
+The transmission based on CoAP over Transport Layer Security (TLS) is available [RFC8323].